 Who is the artist of "Portrait of a Young Student"?

-The painting "Portrait of a Young Student" was created by the Dutch artist Carel Fabritius, who was known for his innovative techniques and contributions to the Dutch Golden Age of painting.
+The painting is created by Carel Fabritius, a Dutch painter known for his innovative techniques and contributions to the Dutch Golden Age of painting.

 What is the historical context of "Portrait of a Young Student"?